Heidi Fleiss

-Heidi Lynne Fleiss (born December 30, 1965) is an American former madam.
-She ran an upscale prostitution ring based in Los Angeles and is often referred to as the "Hollywood Madam".
+Heidi Lynne Fleiss (born December 30, 1965) is an American former madam, media personality, and entrepreneur.
+In the earlier 90s, Fleiss ran an upscale prostitution ring based in Los Angeles, and is often referred to as the "Hollywood Madam".
 Fleiss also formerly worked as a columnist and was a television personality regularly featured in the 1990s American media.

 Early life

-Fleiss was born to a Jewish family and raised in the Los Feliz neighborhood of Los Angeles.
+Fleiss was born and raised in the Los Feliz neighborhood of Los Angeles, California, to a Jewish family.
 Her father, Paul M. Fleiss (1933–2014), was a pediatrician and her mother, Elissa (née Ash), was an elementary school teacher.
 Their marriage ended in divorce.
 She has two brothers: Jesse (born in 1977), and Jason (born in 1968), who drowned at age 41 in 2009; and three sisters: Amy, Kim, and Shana.